Blockbusters (British game show): Gold Run

 The winner of the match went on to play the Gold Run bonus round; if the pair won, only one player on the team could play, with the turns alternating at each Gold Run.
 The board consisted of a pattern of green hexagons similar to that of the main game, but the hexagons had 2 to 4 letters inside them; those letters were the initials of the correct answer.
 (For instance, if a contestant chose "BS" and the host said "Where people kiss in Ireland", the correct answer would be "Blarney Stone.")
 When the contestant guessed correctly, the hexagon turned gold.
 However, if the contestant passed, it turned black, blocking the player's path; it was then up to the contestant to work around it.
+If a contestant answered incorrectly, they were entitled to keep on guessing until they either got it correct, or wished to pass.
 The object was to horizontally connect the left and right sides of the board within 60 seconds (or before blocking off all possible horizontal connections).

 If the players were successful they won a special prize.
 If the Gold Run was not won, each correct answer paid £10.
 Defending champions could keep going for up to five matches undefeated, in order to win an even bigger prize.
 From the seventh ITV series, it was reduced to three, so that more contestants could take part over the course of a series.
 In the first Sky One series this was changed back up to five matches and reduced to three again on BBC Two.
 In the second Sky One series, it increased to five again.
 For the Challenge series, the maximum amount remained at five matches.

 A famous short piece of music (three sharp notes on a synth-like horn in a slapstick style) was played if a contestant ran out of time on a Gold Run, often producing amused reactions in the studio; the same three notes played on an electric guitar act as the time's-up buzzer on the Challenge version.

 Champion Blockbusters

-4 series of Champion Blockbusters were made from 1987 to 1990, in which gold-run winners were invited to return to battle against other gold-run winners.
+Four series of Champion Blockbusters were made from 1987 to 1990, in which gold-run winners were invited to return to battle against other gold-run winners.